sudosteak/school-git/.resources/linux/SBA-midterm.md

 - Ncat: Connection from 172.16.32.MN → allowed
 - Client → Server connection should be refused.

-Document firewall rules using `firewall-cmd --list-all`.
+Document firewall rules using iptables.

 ### 6. DNS